marksiemers/hunt-for-the-red-october/README.md

 ```
 ## Contributing
 It would be cool to have some javascript show up in the bottom left corner when a button is clicked - to show what is happening in real time.
 If anyone wants to implement that, I welcome pull requests.

+Also a non-jQuery implementation would be interesting to have, to compare how the code looks with vanilla JS.